Are there times when you feel beaten up and let down by life? Are there times when you feel unhappy and it seems like nothing can cheer you up?

-Once your vision is created, it’s about taking the necessary steps to realize it.
+Once your vision is created, take the necessary steps to realize it.
 If anything, the fact that others have achieved similar goals to what you want to accomplish is living proof that you can do it too, if you take the right steps.
 It’s a matter of whether you’re ready for it or not.

 - Days 1-6 of Live a Better Life in 30 Days Program (premium life development challenge)

 - How To Start When You Have Nothing

 4. Worry about things that have not happened yet

 Don’t quote me on this, but I believe 95% of the things we worry about never manifest.
 The percentage would differ from person to person, but by and large the ratio is skewed toward self-created worries than real concerns.

 Let’s take for example typical concerns one would have in the following scenarios: